Matter occupies space and has weight.

 A given amount of heat energy will change the temperature of water less than it will change the temperature of most other kinds of substances.
 It takes a relatively large amount of heat will raise the temperature of water a small amount.
 This property is due to hydrogen bonding.
 Normally, adding heat energy to a substance causes increased motion of the molecules.
 The hydrogen bonds between water molecules, however, cause resistance to increased motion; additional heat energy is needed to break the bonds.
 Similarly, a large amount of heat is released as water cools.

+The specific heat of water is considerably greater than that of other substances.
 This property protects organisms from rapid temperature changes.
 On a larger scale, ocean currents carry an enormous amount of heat energy and have a major impact on climate.

 Freezing and Evaporation of Water